Can you get this level of commitment from customers?

 Customers admitted the food was bad; in fact, so did executives.
 But their idea created a constrained relationship.
 The offer was too good for hungry college kids to pass up.

-You can develop enviable relationships with your customers, the kind where customers tell anyone and everyone they meet about your business.
+You can build strong, value-driven relationships with your customers, the kind where customers tell anyone and everyone they meet about your business.